Hannibal Gaddafi: Captivity in Lebanon

-His older brother Saif al-Islam attempted to negotiate his release behind the scenes through intermediaries, including Lebanese businessman Mohammed Jamil Derbah (a former associate of the late British gangster John Palmer), French-Algerian lobbyist Tayeb Benabderrahmane, and French-Iraqi businessman Souha al-Bedri.
-Several foreign governments, including Türkiye, also lobbied for Hannibal's release, but their efforts were blocked at the highest level by the Shia-dominated Amal Movement and Hezbollah.
+His older brother Saif al-Islam attempted to negotiate his release behind the scenes through intermediaries, including Lebanese businessman Mohammed Jamil Derbah (a former associate of the late British gangster John Palmer), French-Algerian lobbyist Tayeb Benabderrahmane and French-Iraqi businessman Souha al-Bedri.
+Several foreign governments, including Turkey, also lobbied for Hannibal's release, but their efforts were blocked at the highest level by the Shia-dominated Amal Movement and Hezbollah.
 Several associates of former French President Nicolas Sarkozy, including paparazzi Michèle Marchand and businessman Noël Dubus, were allegedly involved in a plot to free Hannibal in exchange for Hannibal's testimony absolving Sarkozy in the alleged Libyan financing in the 2007 French presidential election scandal.

 The BBC reported in June 2023 that Hannibal had gone on hunger strike to protest against his prolonged detention in Lebanon.
 According to one of his lawyers, Hannibal had “spasms in his muscles, hands and legs, dizziness and headaches, and prior medical problems in his spine and hips deteriorated" because of his hunger strike.
 On 22 June 2023, Hannibal was hospitalized in Lebanon after a two-week hunger strike.
 On 2 July 2023, Hannibal was reportedly hospitalized again after suffering a sharp drop in his blood sugar level.

 In January 2024, Human Rights Watch (HRW) called on Lebanon to release Hannibal Gaddafi, saying he had been held on "spurious charges" for eight years.

 On 17 October 2025, a Lebanese court ordered the release of Hannibal Gaddafi, who had been detained for ten years without trial, on bail of $11 million.
 Following the visit of a Libyan delegation, the bail amount was reduced to $900,000.